 VIII.
 Proposal Submission

-- DEADLINE: 5:00 pm, Monday, March 1, 2021.
-Early submission to enable review for compliance and assignment of review panels is highly encouraged.
+- DEADLINE: 5:00 p.m.
+Thursday, February 24, However, early submission to enable review for compliance and assignment of review panels is highly encouraged.

-- An email acknowledgment of receipt will be sent once the CUSE Grant application is
+- An email acknowledgment of receipt will be sent to the PI once the application is

 IX.
 Proposal Review and Evaluation

 - Each application will be reviewed through a two-part process.
 First, each application will be screened to ensure that it meets the administrative requirements as set forth in the CUSE Grant Program.
 Applications that do not meet the guidelines as stated in the RFP will be eliminated from the competition and will be returned to the applicant without review.
 Second, a review panel composed of Syracuse University faculty will technically evaluate applications that meet these requirements.
 In addition to the review panel, written comments may be solicited from ad hoc Prior to recommending an application for funding, the peer review panel and ad hoc reviewer comments, if applicable, will be presented and discussed.